 Residency and Fellowship Match

 Most of our training programs use the the National Residency Matching Program (NRMP) SFMatch.
 Appointments are made through the GME Office by the Executive Director for OHSU Hospital and Clinics with the recommendation of the program director.
-Appointment agreements are sent in late March and are included in the resident/fellow welcome booklets.
+Appointment agreements are sent in late March and are included in the resident/fellow Welcome Booklets which include all new hire forms and other important information.

 Oregon Medical Board